 Despite of its occasional inefficiency, we will first look at the general rules of address forms.
 An English or American person can be addressed by his name, his title his name plus his name, or by nothing at all, that is, no-naming form or Ф.

+Table 1.1 The forms of address